louissxu/push_swap_visualiser/README.md

 # python3 linker.py /home/username/Desktop/push_swap_folder/push_swap
 ```

-Leave the terminal running with the local webserver running.
+Leave this terminal open with the local webserver running.
 This is what allows the visualiser website to call your solution.

 You should now be able to call your push_swap implementation from INSERT LINK and visualise the solution that your program generates.
 ___